sepp2k/TeSSLa-mirror/README.md

   -o, --outfile <value>    Write the generated docs to the given file instead of stdout
   <files>                  The TeSSLa files for which to generate documentation

-Command: compile [options] <tessla-file>
+Command: compile-scala [options] <tessla-file>
 Compile TeSSLa specifications to Scala
   <tessla-file>            The file containing the Tessla specification
   -a, --add-source <value>
-                           Additional source file included on top of the generated source -o, --out-file <value>   Place the generated source code at this location.
+                           Additional source file included on top of the generated source -o, --out-file <value>   Place the generated Scala source code at this location.
-  -b, --bin-file <value>   Compile TeSSLa specification to an executable jar file which is created at the given location.
+  -j, --jar-file <value>   Compile TeSSLa specification to an executable jar file which is created at the given location.
-  -n, --no-io              Replaces I/O Handling in generated source with simple API interface -g, --target-language <value>
+  -n, --no-io              Replaces I/O Handling in generated source with simple API interface

-                           Select the target language to compile to: (scala, rust)
+Command: compile-rust [options] <tessla-file>
+Compile TeSSLa specifications to Rust
+  <tessla-file>            The file containing the Tessla specification
+  -b, --bin-file <value>   Compile a full monitor binary and place it in the given location -a, --add-source <value>
+                           Additional rust file inserted at the top of the monitor library -p, --project-dir <value>
+                           Export a Cargo workspace with everything necessary to modify and build the tessla monitor yourself -m, --io-interface       Generate the code for an executable I/O interface (src/main.rs) in the exported workspace

 Command: instrumenter <tessla-file> <c-file> [<include-path>...]
 Instrument C code based on the provided annotations (linux-amd64, windows-x64 only)
   <tessla-file>            The file containing the Tessla specification, with annotations for the instrumentation.
   <c-file>                 Instrument the provided C file according to the specification
   <include-path>...
 Include paths for the C compiler

 ```

 ## Examples